Adverse event – Complication or side effect that may result from a procedure, surgery or a device

 Dual Incontinence – When a person suffer from both FI and UUI.
 Both can be treated with SNM.

-eCoin Investigational Device (Not FDA Approved) – The eCoin is being studied for urge urinary incontinence.
+eCoin Tibial Implant – The eCoin is FDA approved for urge urinary incontinence.
 It is a nickel-sized, pacemaker-like device implanted into the lower leg to stimulate the tibial nerve.

 Fecal Incontinence (FI) – Leakage of stool

 Mid-urethral Sling – Surgical placement of synthetic Mesh in a strap-like fashion under the urethra to treat SUI